 The minimum score required to pass the multiple-choice portions is determined by using a process known as the Angoff method, in which subject-matter experts estimate the difficulty of each item on the examination for the “minimally competent practitioner” (MCP).
 This test is purposefully difficult, but not impossible.
 Be sure to pay attention during your pre-license course and take studying seriously.
 If you put the proper effort forth, we know that you can pass on your first attempt!

 Before taking the exam, check out StateRequirement’s guide on How to Pass the Real Estate Exam.
 This in-depth guide works as a great partner to your pre-license course to prepare you to pass on your first attempt!

 After passing your exam, the next step is to complete your fingerprinting and background check.
 The South Dakota Real Estate Commission requires that all applicants have a background check performed before they can become a licensed real estate broker associate in South Dakota.

 To begin this process, contact the South Dakota Real Estate Commission office to request a set of DCI and FBI fingerprint cards.

 Return these cards to the Real Estate Commission with your completed application and a separate check for $43.25 made payable to the DCI.
 Please be sure to sign and date the DCI fingerprint card on the back to avoid having the cards returned for signature and prolonging your application completion.
-For best results, complete the fingerprints at a law enforcement agency or fingerprint office.
+For best results, complete the fingerprints at a local law enforcement agency or fingerprint office.